-U.S. efforts must be sustained and include a commitment and specific actions to hold all parties accountable.
+We are encouraged by recent U.S. efforts to restart direct negotiations between Israel and the Palestinian Authority.
+We believe such talks should yield a commitment and specific actions to hold all parties accountable.
 Immediate concerns include assuring effective access to and reconstruction in Gaza, as well as an effective freeze on all settlement activity in the West Bank including East Jerusalem.
-All final status questions including borders and security arrangements, settlements, refugees, and Jerusalem can only be settled by negotiation.
-Any efforts by either side to predetermine the outcome of those negotiations are unacceptable—including continuing expansion of settlements, home demolitions, land confiscation and routing of the separation wall or security fence.
+All final status questions including borders and security arrangements, settlements, refugees and the status of Jerusalem can only be settled by negotiation between the Israelis and Palestinians, and unilateral action by the United States or other countries on these points is generally harmful to prospects of peace.

 U.S. Funding of Humanitarian and Development Programs: The United States has been a generous supporter of humanitarian and development programs in the region.
 These programs have helped to bring hope and opportunity to some of the poorest and most vulnerable in the region, and play a key role in promoting long-term stability.
 However, Congress, in recent years, has threatened to withhold funding for these programs in response to Palestinian Authority activities at the United Nations.
 CRS believes funding of these programs should not be tied to peaceful actions the Palestinian Authority takes at United Nations, or in any other multilateral body.
 There is significant value in these programs and the aid provided to the poor should not be used as a pawn in geopolitical disagreements.

 - NILI Statement on the Peace Process

 - USCCB Letter to Secretary of State Kerry